-A zero-based budget review is being undertaken with a specific focus on Older People Residential Care, Hospital Discharge to Assess, Mental Health and Section 117 funding, Complex Learning Disability community packages, Transforming Care, transitions, and Provider Services.
+A zero-based budget review is being undertaken with a specific focus on Older People Residential Care, Hospital Discharge to Assess, Mental Health and Section 117 funding, Complex Learning Disability community packages, Transforming Care, transitions and Provider Services.

-capacity in the commissioned home care service and reduction in residential care admissions.
+We are aiming to increase the number of people utilising a Direct Payment, carers accessing support, capacity in the commissioned home care service and reduction in residential care admissions.